US moves to cut backlog of asylum cases at US-Mexico border - NewsBreak

 “The recent increase in arrivals at the U.S.-Mexico border, which are the latest in a series of periodic spikes, make this change all the more compelling,” wrote Meissner, now a senior fellow at the institute.

-Immigrant advocacy groups welcomed aspects of the proposal, but there were still critics.
-Human Rights First, for example, said asylum-seekers should be able to get a full rehearing of their case, not just a review, from an immigration judge if their petition is denied and should not be subject to the fast-track deportation process known as expedited removal if they are determined to be ineligible to stay.

-“The proposed rule could be used and abused to rush asylum-seekers through adjudications without sufficient time to secure legal representation, gather evidence or prepare their cases, leading U.S. agencies to return to persecution people who actually do qualify for asylum," said Eleanor Acer, the group's senior director for refugee protection.

 The rate at which asylum is granted varies widely by a person's country of origin and circumstances.
-It was approved over the past year for 10% of applicants from Honduras and 11% for people from Guatemala while the rate for people from China was 37% and 51% for petitioners from Venezuela, according to the most recent statistics from the Executive Office for Immigration Review.
+Applicants from Honduras received the protection 10% of the time while the rate for people from China was 37%, according to the most recent statistics from the Executive Office for Immigration Review.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.